SAP-archive/cloud-cap-nodejs-codejam/exercises/06/readme.md

 ## Questions

-1. What are the advantages to separating the data model and service layers?
-Are there any disadvantages?

 1. How might the annotations relating to the read-only restrictions be useful in a UI context?

 1. What was the format of the OData Delete operation - did we need to supply a payload?